A/N: Thank you to my wonderful beta, Avora SaDiablo. I never would have finished this without her help.

 Dudley's teachers at Smeltings were like that- stern and unwilling to put up with crap, but never cruel or needlessly harsh.
 If someone screwed up they were dealt with appropriately, but the punishment fit the crime, even for the nastiest of students- even for Dudley.

 His parents had always been harder than necessary on Potter.
 Even if they were trying to help, there was still a line that could be crossed.
 Or was there?
 Dudley didn't know.

 When Potter had accidentally turned their teacher's wig blue (which even Dudley had to admit was kind of funny) they'd locked him in his cupboard for a little over a week.
 Dudley had hardly been able to stand being in there for more than a few minutes, but a week?
 Granted, he'd been allowed out to go to school, but they hadn't fed him except for a slice of toast at each meal.
 It seemed like an awfully harsh punishment for something he hadn't even known he was capable of.

-Dudley thought back to when he'd run over the neighbors' dog with his remote control tank, which was now gathering dust in his second- in Potter's bedroom.
+Dudley thought back to when, shortly after his eleventh birthday, he'd run over the neighbors' dog with his remote control tank, which was now gathering dust in his second- in Potter's bedroom.
 That had actually been an accident, despite the neighbors' claims to the contrary.
 The dog had been all right, though the cost to have his front legs put in splints was staggering, and his parents had had to pay for it.
 He hadn't been reprimanded at all for that, his father instead just shrugging and saying that boys would be boys.
 If Potter had been the one with the remote control Dudley imagined he'd still be in the cupboard to this day.

 It didn't matter.
 Potter was a freak, and he would have deserved it.
 Dudley rolled onto his side and tried to think about something, anything other than his cousin.
 But if he didn't think about Potter he thought about the Dementors and that was even worse.